The Godfather: The Godfather: The Coppola Restoration

 During the film's original theatrical release, the original negatives were worn down due to the reel being printed so much to meet demand.
 In addition, the duplicate negative was lost in Paramount archives.
 In 2006 Coppola contacted Steven Spielberg—whose studio DreamWorks had recently been bought out by Paramount—about restoring The Godfather.
 Robert A. Harris was hired to oversee the restoration of The Godfather and its two sequels, with the film's cinematographer Willis participating in the restoration.
-Work began in November 2006 by repairing the negatives so they could go through a digital scanner to produce high resolution 4K files.
-If a negative were damaged and discolored, work was done digitally to restore it to its original look.
+Work began in November 2006 by repairing the negatives so they could go through a digital scanner to produce high-resolution 4K files.
+If a negative was damaged and discolored, work was done digitally to restore it to its original look.
 After a year and a half of working on the restoration, the project was complete.
 Paramount called the finished product The Godfather: The Coppola Restoration and released it to the public on September 23, 2008, on both DVD and Blu-ray Disc.
 Dave Kehr of The New York Times believed the restoration brought back the "golden glow of their original theatrical screenings".
 As a whole, the restoration of the film was well received by critics and Coppola.
-The Godfather: The Coppola Restoration contains several new special features that play in high definition, (including additional scenes, behind the scenes footage, etc).
+The Godfather: The Coppola Restoration contains several new special features that play in high definition, (including additional scenes, behind the scenes footage, etc.).

 Paramount Pictures restored and remastered The Godfather, The Godfather Part II, and The Godfather Coda: The Death of Michael Corleone (a re-edited cut of the third film) for a limited theatrical run and home media release on Blu-ray and 4K Blu-ray to celebrate the 50th anniversary of the premiere of The Godfather.
 The disc editions were released on March 22, 2022.